-Enhanced Measurement is a suite of automatic event-tracking features that allows marketers/analysts to collect more data out of the box.
+Enhanced Measurement is a suite of automatic event-tracking features that allow marketers/analysts to collect more data out of the box.
 In the previous version of GA (called Universal Analytics), we had only pageviews.
 If you wanted to track some events, you had to customize your setup.

-When you configure a web data stream in Google Analytics 4, you have an option to use Enhanced Measurement.
+When you configure a web data stream in Google Analytics 4, you have the option to use Enhanced Measurement.
 It is designed to help marketers get as many events in the reports as possible without the need to cooperate with developers or configure in Google Tag Manager.

 If you go to Admin > Data Streams > Select the web data stream, the following window will open where you will see a section called Enhanced Measurement.